YuxiaoSophie/YuxiaoSophie.github.io/content/projects/localization/index.md

 <br>

 I contributed to design a Monte Carlo Localization algorithm to enable a TurtleBot to estimate its pose in a known occupancy grid map using noisy odometry and laser scan data.
-I also implemented measurement models using ray casting and probabilistic resampling, achieving robust real-time localization in ROS2 and RViz.
+To support this, I implemented measurement models using ray casting and probabilistic resampling, achieving robust real-time localization in ROS2 and RViz.

 {{< page_links >}}